routegy/routegy-docs/app/docs/reference/action-types/webhook.md

 <CaptionedImage
   src="/images/modals/office-create-action-webhook.png"
-  alt="Image of the 'New action' dialog with the 'Webhook' action type selected in the Routegy admin app" width="75%"
+  alt="The 'New action' dialog with the 'Webhook' action type selected in the Routegy admin app" width="75%"
 />